Hybrid Mechanical Systems: Solid-State Quantum Systems Coupled to Mechanics

 To go beyond passive measurement applications a second strategy is to realize effective resonance conditions by applying an oscillating gate voltage $V_g(t)\sim \cos(\omega_0 t)$ such that the microwave frequency $\omega_0= E_J/\hbar - \OmegaM$ is used to gap the energy between vibrational and qubit excitations~\cite{Hybrid:Martin2004,Hybrid:Rabl2004}.
 In the interaction picture with respect to the free evolution $\hat H_0=E_J/2 \tilde \sigma_z + \hbar \OmegaM \bh^\dag \bh$ the resulting Hamiltonian is then of the form

 where for $\lambda\ll \OmegaM,\omega_0$ the oscillating terms can be neglected by using a rotating wave approximation.
 Hamiltonian (\ref{Hybrid:eq:supercondJC}) reduces to the resonant Jaynes-Cummings model which allows a coherent exchange of qubit and vibrational excitation.
-Applications of this model such as sideband cooling, state preparation and detection have been discussed in different areas of quantum optics.
+Applications of this model such as sideband cooling, state preparation and detection have been discussed in different areas of quantum optics \cite{Hybrid:Haroche2006}.
 The driven CPB provides the tool to implement similar applications~\cite{Hybrid:Martin2004,Hybrid:Rabl2004} for the vibrational modes of macroscopic mechanical resonators.
+We close this section by noting that strong coupling of a superconducting phase qubit to a mechanical oscillator has been observed experimentally \cite{Hybrid:OConnell2010}, as discussed in more detail in chapter [CLELAND].